Ya5h525/Random-Password-Generator/README.md

 ---

-## 🛠️ How to Run Locally
+## 🔧 How to Run Locally (Without Git)

-1. Clone the repository:
+1. **Download the ZIP:**
+   - Go to this repository.
+   - Click on the green `Code` button.
+   - Select `Download ZIP`.

+2. **Extract the ZIP:**
+   - Unzip the downloaded file using your system's extraction tool.

+3. **Open the Project:**
+   - Inside the extracted folder, locate the `index.html` file.
-2. Open the `index.html` file in your browser.
+   - Double-click `index.html` to open it in your default browser.

-> No setup or installation needed.
-Just open and use!
+✅ You're all set!
+The Random Password Generator should now work locally.

 ---